Collection Development

 Library staff selectors follow these principles when selecting materials:

 • To build a collection of merit and significance, selectors acquire materials according to objective guidelines (see below).
-Tools used in selection include, but are not limited to, professional journals, trade journals, subject bibliographies, publishers’ materials, and other online resources.
+Tools used in selection include, but are not limited to, professional journals, trade journals, subject bibliographies, publishers’ materials reviews from reputable sources, and other online resources.

-• The selectors must consider each type of material in terms of its own merits and the audience for whom it is intended.
+• The selectors must consider each type of material in terms of its own merits.
 No single standard can apply to all acquisition decisions.

 • Some library materials are subject to widespread and/or heavy local demand.
 These high demand items may or may not meet the general and specific criteria contained in this policy.
-Selectors give serious consideration to the volume and nature of requests by members of the public.
-In addition, as the social and intellectual climate of the community changes, materials not originally recommended for purchase may become of interest.
-Such materials will be reevaluated as the need arises.
+The library should provide materials for enlightenment and recreation, even if not of enduring value or interest.

 Objective selection guidelines for staff: